 - Best Room: Super Deluxe Bungalows are twice the size of the standard versions.
 Gorgeous Balinese décor and furnishings, including 4-poster beds and huge marble bathrooms.

-- For Families: All standard bungalows can fit in 1 extra single bed, and the Super Deluxe versions are large enough for 2.
-The sole Villa Cempaka contains 2 bedrooms.
+- For Families: All standard bungalows can fit in extra single beds, and the Super Deluxe versions are large enough for 2.
+The sole Villa Cempaka has 2 bedrooms.

 Matahari Beach Resort & Spa – Local Transport

 - Walking & Cycling: Pemuteran is several kilometers long and the limited facilities are spread out, so expect to do a lot of walking.
 The road is flat and wide, although busy, and reasonable for cycling.
 The resort offers rental of bikes.

 - Public Transport: Decrepit buses and bemos (minivans) ply the main road, linking all places within Pemuteran and connecting Pemuteran with Lovina, Pura Pulaki temple, and the turnoff to Banjar (see later).

 - Shuttle Buses: No tourist shuttle buses venture this far.
 They do travel to Lovina, from where it’s easy enough to catch a bus or bemo to Pemuteran.